East Ogan Komering Ulu Regency

-East Ogan Komering Ulu Regency is a regency of South Sumatra Province, Indonesia.
-It covers an area of 3,370 km2 and had a population of 609,982 at the 2010 Census and 649,853 at the 2020 Census.
+East Ogan Komering Ulu Regency (Kabupaten Ogan Komering Ulu Timur) is a regency of South Sumatra Province, Indonesia.
+It was created on 18 December 2003 from what had formerly been the eastern districts of Ogan Komering Ulu Regency.
+It covers an area of 3,370 km2 and had a population of 609,982 at the 2010 Census and 649,853 at the 2020 Census; the official estimate as at mid 2024 was 694,832 (comprising 355,275 males and 339,557 females).
 The regency seat is the town of Martapura.
 It borders Ogan Ilir Regency to the north, Ogan Komering Ulu Regency to the west, Ogan Komering Ilir Regency in the east and Lampung Province and South Ogan Komering Ulu Regency in the south.

 Administrative districts

 This Regency is administratively composed of twenty districts (kecamatan), comprising 191 villages.
-Their areas (in km2) and their 2010 and 2020 Census populations are listed below, together with the locations at the district administrative centres:
+Their areas (in km2) and their populations at the 2010 and 2020 Censuses are listed below, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 305 rural desa and 7 urban kelurahan - the latter all in Martapura District), and its post code.